Annealing behaviour of charge collection of neutron irradiated diodes from 8-inch p-type silicon wafers: Results

 \section{Results}

-The data collected throughout different campaigns are used to characterize the behavior of the charge collection (ref.\ section~\ref{sec:analysis}) over a broad range of fluence.
-Figure~\ref{fig:Plots_90min_all} depicts the charge collection behavior at a bias voltage of 600 V after approximately 90-minute annealing at 60\degree C for all three sensor thicknesses.
+The data collected throughout different campaigns are used to characterize the behaviour of the charge collection (ref.\ section~\ref{sec:analysis}) over a broad range of fluence.
+Since only an IR laser is used, the individual trapping times are not accessible within this measurement campaign~\cite{KRAMBERGER2002645, KRAMBERGER2007762, Adam_2016}.
+Figure~\ref{fig:Plots_90min_all} depicts the charge collection behaviour at a bias voltage of 600 V after approximately 90-minute annealing at 60\degree C for all three sensor thicknesses.
 In figure~\ref{fig:CC_90min}, only the charge collection data from the two 2023 campaigns are presented, while the results from the 2021 TCT+ campaign are omitted since a different in laser intensity was used (33 MIPs equivalent vs.\ 40).
 The horizontal dotted lines represent the charge collection values for unirradiated sensors, with red indicating 300~\textmu m, blue representing 200~\textmu m, and black representing 120~\textmu m.
-The trend reveals a decrease in collected charge as fluence increases, consistently observed across all three thickness variations.
+Comparing the absolute collected charge, at high fluences like $\rm2.0\cdot~10^{15} n_{eq}/cm^{2}$ or $\rm4.0\cdot~10^{15} n_{eq}/cm^{2}$, the 200~\textmu m sensors still collect roughly 20\% more charge than the 300~\textmu m sensors.
+This can be attributed to the fact that a larger region of the detector is depleted for thinner sensors at a fixed voltage.
+A decrease in collected charge with increasing fluence is consistently observed across all three thicknesses.
 The collected charge values demonstrate agreement within the margins of uncertainty across different campaigns.